abarichello/shadow-tactics-debug/README.md

 # License

-The `src` folder contains mostly code that i've added/altered to make the mod possible.
-The three dots indicate sections of code that i've decided to remove since I can't redistribute the entire codebase.
+The `src` folder contains the code that I've added/altered to make the mod possible.
+The three dots indicate sections of code that I decided to remove since I can't redistribute the codebase.